DanielKneipp/aws-self-infra-app/README.md

 ### Update procedure

 And what needs to be done in order to update the running app?
-Just change the python ot html code and **push it to the `main` branch**!
+Just change the python or html code and **push it to the `main` branch**!
 The workflow will do the rest.
 The developer only needs view access to the AWS console.
 Any write interaction is made either by the workflow or the platform team.

-### About how to refine the AWSrole for Github
+### About how to refine the AWS role for Github

 Here's a quick tip about how to improve the role created for the Github workflow.
 With a more permissive role, you can see on CloudTrail exactly what actions the role perform on normal operations.
 Filtering the events by the user name `GithubActions`, you can determine each individual event generated by the role, as shown below.